A brilliant Xl of Barcelona players aged 23 or under: Pedri, Gavi, Fati…

 “Gavi is a difference maker and I’m delighted to have him, but I don’t want to compare him to anyone.
 He has no ceiling.”

-The 17-year-old also made his Spain debut in their UEFA Nations League semi-final win against Italy in October 2021, becoming the youngest player to ever represent the country at senior level.
+The 18-year-old also made his Spain debut in their UEFA Nations League semi-final win against Italy in October 2021, becoming the youngest player to ever represent the country at senior level.
 Now he’s shining at the World Cup.

 RW: Ferran Torres

 Despite their financial struggles, Barcelona decided to spend an initial £46.3million to sign Torres from Manchester City in January 2022.

 The 22-year-old winger, who came through Valencia’s academy, scored 16 goals in 43 appearances for City and helped them win the Premier League and EFL Cup in 2020-21.